 If your child sleepwalks frequently, you may try prompted awakenings.
 Here are the steps:

 - For several nights, note how many minutes pass from the time your child falls asleep to the time he or she starts sleepwalking.

 - Then on the following nights awaken your child 15 minutes before the time you expect him to start sleepwalking.

 - Remind your child at bedtime that when you do this, his job is "to wake up fast."

 - Keep your child fully awake for 5 minutes.

 - Continue these prompted awakenings for seven nights in a row.

-- If your child starts sleepwalking again, see the sleep specialists at Children’s Hospital Colorado.
+- If your child starts sleepwalking again, see the sleep specialists at Children's Colorado.

 Why choose Children’s Hospital Colorado for your child's sleepwalking?

-The Children’s Hospital Colorado Sleep Team is an excellent resource for treating children’s and adolescents’ sleepwalking.
+The Children's Colorado Sleep Center is an excellent resource for treating children’s and adolescents’ sleepwalking.
 We have providers known internationally for their expertise in sleep research and sleep treatments.
-The team is made up of sleep specialists trained in different aspects of sleep treatments, including: sleep physicians who specialize in children’s breathing issues and children’s ear-nose-and-throat problems, a sleep-specialized psychologist, two sleep-specialized nurse practitioners, a sleep-specialized respiratory therapist and a dedicated sleep nurse.
+The team is made up of sleep specialists trained in different aspects of sleep treatments, including: sleep physicians who specialize in children's breathing issues and ear, nose and throat problems, a sleep-specialized psychologist, two sleep-specialized nurse practitioners, a sleep-specialized respiratory therapist and a dedicated sleep nurse.